 Maybe you have your own recovery plan, but I hope you can see the point by starting up again gradually after a marathon race, to carefully regaining the mental and physical fitness again.
-The reason to make a post marathon schedule is also that you maintain to have a schedule as before the race, and hereby keeps your training habits alive.
+The reason to make a post-marathon schedule is also that you maintain to have a schedule as before the race and hereby keeps your training habits alive.

 The contents with more cross training activities loosen up your “marathon muscles” by using other muscle groups and it also brings variation to your mind.

 So, After following the Post-Marathon Recovery Schedule on your terms, you safely get back to start up running again with ”a greater engine”.
-Maybe you want to participate on shorter distances, where you now can run faster and recover faster too.
+Maybe you want to participate in shorter distances, where you now can run faster and recover faster too.